 BigBlueButton is an open source web conferencing system for online learning.
-Our goal is to provide remote students with a high-quality online learning experience.
+Our goal is to provide remote students a high-quality online learning experience.

 Mobile first approach